- "Responsible Employees" Who Are Required to Report

-Investigation/Adjudication Model and Sanctions
+Student Investigation/Adjudication Model and Sanctions

 Undergraduate and graduate students who have experienced sexual violence can speak confidentially to their campus CARE advocate to understand their rights and reporting options, including the option not to report.
 Students will also receive written explanations of these rights and reporting options.
 In addition, CARE advocates will inform students about counseling and other support resources that are available.
 Students accused of sexual violence or sexual harassment can contact their local Respondent Services Coordinator to help them understand their rights, the university’s investigation and adjudication process, and available resources.